 I assume the owner of Yig.com had a sudden need for cash to accept this sort of domain flipping loss, but this does show that domain flipping isn’t a get rich quick endeavor.

-In fact, I am almost certain that most people will lose money on the first few domain names they attempt to flip.
+In fact, I am almost certain that most people will lose money on the first few attempts.

 Domain flipping is NOT a get rich quick business.
 For most people, it probably isn’t a get rich slowly business either.